 Several of the Band members lodged complaints re the condition of the enamel ware, plates, cups eto. used by their children at the McIntosh Residential School, as well as the quality of the clothing supplied to the children when returning for the summer holidays.
 I offered to meet the Chief and Vouncillors at the School any time in September and investigate these complaints fully at that time.
 They are to advise me when it will be convenient to meet them.

-G. Swartman, Indian Agent. original on 21-144
+G. Swartman, Indian Agent.
+0-7-05 DATEAUL ORIGINAL ON 25-144